Sleep Apnoea

 What is the classic picture of obstructive sleep apnoea?

-The classic picture of obstructive sleep apnoea includes episodes of heavy snoring that commence soon after falling asleep.
-The snoring then continues at a regular pace for a period, often becoming louder, but is then interrupted by a long silent pause during which no breathing occurs.
+The classic picture of obstructive sleep apnoea often includes episodes of heavy snoring.
+The snoring can continue at a regular pace for a period, often becoming louder, but is then interrupted by a long silent pause during which no breathing occurs.
 This is called an apnoea.
-The apnoea is then interrupted by a loud snort and/or gasp and the snoring returns to its regular pace.
+The apnoea is then finally interrupted by a loud snort and/or gasp and the snoring returns to its regular pace.
 This behaviour recurs frequently throughout the night.

 During the apnoeas, the oxygen level in the blood falls.
-Persistent low levels of oxygen are associated with many of the daytime symptoms of sleep apnoea.
-If the condition is severe enough, pulmonary hypertension may develop leading to right-sided heart failure.
+Persistent low levels of oxygen are associated with many of the daytime symptoms of sleep apnoea as well as many health problems.

 Can sleep apnoea be treated?

-The good news is that sleep apnoea can be treated easily and effectively with either a dental sleep appliance or positive airway pressure therapy.
+The good news is that sleep apnoea can be treated easily and effectively with either a mandibular advancement splint or positive airway pressure therapy.

 ADELAIDE_SLEEP_CLINIC_logo